-State OPEB Life Insurance Asset Allocation Targets and Expected Returns As of December 31, 2019
+State OPEB Life Insurance Asset Allocation Targets and Expected Returns As of December 31, 2020

 Asset Class Index Target Allocation Long-Term Expected Geometric Real Rate of Return

-US Credit Bonds Barclays Credit 45% 2.129%

-US Long Credit Bonds Barclays Long Credit 5% 2.90%
+US Credit Bonds Barclays Credit 50% 1.47%

-US Mortgages Barclays MBS 50% 1.53%
+US Mortgages Barclays MBS 50% .82%

 Inflation 2.20%

 Long-Term Expected Rate of Return 4.25%

-The long-term expected rate of return decreased slightly from 5.00% in the prior year to 4.25% in the current year.
-This change was primarily based on the target asset allocation and capital market expectations.
-The expected inflation rate also decreased slightly from 2.3% in the prior year to 2.2% in the current year.
+The long-term expected rate of return and expected inflation rate remained unchanged from the prior year at 4.25% and 2.20%, respectively.
 The long-term expected rate of return is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.

 Single Discount Rate.
-A Single discount rate of 2.84% was used to measure the Total OPEB Liability for the current year, as opposed to a discount rate of 4.20% for the prior year.
-The significant change in the discount rate was primarily caused by the decrease in the municipal bond rate from 4.10% as of December 31, 2018 to 2.74% as of December 31, 2019.
+A Single discount rate of 2.22% was used to measure the Total OPEB Liability for the current year, as opposed to a discount rate of 2.84% for the prior year.
+The significant change in the discount rate was primarily caused by the decrease in the municipal bond rate from 2.74% as of December 31, 2019 to 2.12% as of December 31, 2020.
 The Plan's fiduciary net position was projected to be insufficient to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the Total OPEB Liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payment to the extent that the plan's fiduciary net position is projected to be insufficient.
 The plans fiduciary net position was projected to be available to make projected future benefit payments of current plan members through December 31, 2033.

 The projection of cash flows used to determine the single discount rate assumed that employer contributions will be made according to the current employer contribution schedule and that contributions are made by plan members retiring prior to age 65.
-The current employer contribution schedule includes annual increases of 5% in each of the next nine years, as approved by the Group Insurance Board in August 2019.
+The current employer contribution schedule includes annual increases of 5% for nine years, as approved by the Group Insurance Board in August 2019.

-Sensitivity of the Authority's proportionate share of the net OPEB liability to changes in the discount rate.
-The following presents the Authority's proportionate share of the Net OPEB Liability calculated using the discount rate of 2.84 percent, as well as what the Authority's proportionate share of the Net OPEB Liability would be if it were calculated using a discount rate that is 1-percentage point lower (1.84 percent) or 1-percentage point higher (3.84 percent) than the current rate (in thousands of dollars):
+Sensitivity of the Authority's proportionate share of the Net OPEB Liability (Asset) to changes in the discount rate.
+The following presents the Authority's proportionate share of the Net OPEB Liability (Asset) calculated using the discount rate of 2.22%, as well as what the Authority's proportionate share of the Net OPEB Liability (Asset) would be if it were calculated using a discount rate that is 1-percentage point lower (1.22%) or 1-percentage point higher (3.22%) than the current rate (in thousands of dollars):

-1% Decrease to Discount Rate (1.84%) Current Discount Rate (2.84%) 1% Increase To Discount Rate (3.84%) ¢2 120 ¢2 251 \$1.744 Discount Rate Discount Rate Rate (2.84%) (1.84%)
+Fiscal Year 2021 1% Decrease to Discount Rate (1.22%) Current Discount Rate (2.22%) 1% Increase To Discount Rate (3.22%) Authority's proportionate share of the net OPEB liability \$3,788 \$2,868 \$2,163

-Fiscal Year 2019 1% Decrease to Discount Rate (3.20%) Current Discount Rate (4.20%) 1% Increase To Discount Rate (5.20%) Authority's proportionate share of the net OPEB liability \$2,108 \$1,547 \$1,112
+Fiscal Year 2020 1% Decrease to Discount Rate (1.84%) Current Discount Rate (2.84%) 1% Increase To Discount Rate (3.84%) Authority's proportionate share of the net OPEB liability \$3,139 \$2,351 \$1,744